yavats/hl1-scripts/README.md

   - right after the cage starts going down
 - Keypresses:
   - **0 9+0 9+0 9+0 9+0 9+0** (0 and 9+0 five times)
+- Additional actions:
+  - turn to the left after the script is done (after you hit the wall), so you hit the trigger and land on the reactor
+  - (optional, but very recommended) do the jumpbug at `23` or `30.3` fps.
+Use the bxt_tas_jumpbug bind for this: `bind key +bxt_tas_jumpbug`

 **Before doing the script or after failing it you need to reexecute the config which contains the script or press the testchamber_reset bind (`-` by default)**